neofinancial/ticket-check-action/README.md

 ## Caveat

-There is bug currently in the way GitHub triggers their workflows.
-If the pull request fails, a new commit is required (even as simple as an empty one `git commit -m "trigger workflows" --allow-empty` ) to flush the workflow statuses and re-run a new sequence of checks.
+There is limitation currently in the way GitHub triggers their checks.
+If the pull request fails, a new commit is required (even as simple as an empty one `git commit -m "retrigger checks" --allow-empty` ) to flush the old statuses and re-run a new sequence of checks.

 For updates see the community forum thread here: https://github.community/t5/GitHub-Actions/Editing-a-PR-title-or-first-comment-causing-a-pile-up-of-runs/td-p/53932